Officer who risked lives to save elderly man from house fire, nominated for bravery award

 Arriving before the fire service, the officer confirmed, through a neighbour, that the man was locked inside the house.
 He managed to force entry into the home and, despite it being filled with smoke, went in where he found the man and brought him out to safety.
 The man and PC Ryan were given oxygen at the scene and treated for smoke inhalation.

-Andrea Breeze, chairman of the Cleveland Police Federation, said: "If it were not for the actions of PC Ryan, there is a high chance that this man would not have survived.
+Andrea Breeze, Chair of the Cleveland Police Federation, said: "If it were not for the actions of PC Ryan, there is a high chance that this man would not have survived.
 This officer put the safety of another person ahead of his own, and that bravery and professionalism should be recognised."

 Stephen Mann, CEO of Police Mutual, said: "This year marks the 21st anniversary of the Police Bravery Awards and the eighth consecutive year that Police Mutual has sponsored them.
 We are proud to continue our support for such an inspirational event in the Policing calendar and to be able to show our respect for the exceptional courage shown by Police Officers who risk their lives every day to protect the public."